#1 in Sleep Product Research

 See Mattresses and Pain Relief for more analysis.

-The Simmons Beautyrest's pocketed coils are often effective in isolating movement made by one person so that another person on the bed is not disturbed.
-As a result, the Beautyrest is couple friendly in this regard.
-Owner experience data shows that motion isolation and couple friendliness is an advantage that the Beautyrest tends to have over several models of the competition, namely Sealy and Serta.
-The Simmons Beautysleep, by contrast, usually uses bonnell coils or continuous coils which tend to not provide good motion isolation.
+The Simmons Beautyrest's pocketed coils are fairly effective in isolating movement made by one person so that another person on the bed is not disturbed.
+As a result, Beautyrest has above average couple friendliness in this regard.
+Owner experience data shows that motion isolation and couple friendliness is an advantage that Beautyrest tends to have over several models of the competition.
+Some Simmons Beautysleep (not Beautyrest) models use non-pocketed coils which tend to have poor to average motion isolating ability.

 Beautyrest and Beautysleep tend to not have a significant problem with off gassing.
 Even the TruEnergy model which can have substantial memory foam content does not have a significant problem.
 Only about 4% of owners overall report bothersome off gassing.
 Off gassing is a chemical-like odor that a mattress can give off when it is new due to the packaging and or manufacturing process.